 |Final Verdict:||IF you can see past the flaws, there are some elements that you don't get anywhere else.|

-Want more content about Dark Phoenix?
-Interested in another perspective?
-Check out these other articles and videos from our authors about Dark Phoenix:
+If you're interested in another perspective, check out these other articles and videos from our authors about Dark Phoenix: